-In addition to the support and assistance we offer before you become a tenant, you can expect a number of services thereafter.
-We offer a wide range of payment methods so you can choose the method best for you.
+We offer a wide range of payment methods so you can choose the one that’s best for you:

-This includes Direct Debit, Standing Order, payment cards to use at local shops, Post Offices or housing offices and paying by telephone or internet.
-We will contact you within the first week of your tenancy to offer advice and assistance regarding your rent and any benefit issues you may have.
+We will contact you within the first week of your tenancy to offer help and advice about your rent and any benefit issues you may have.

 If you find you are having difficulty managing the cost of running your home, we can help you to get in touch with specialist debt and money advice agencies.

-If we write to you about your rent account, we will explain clearly why we are writing, and will give you a named point of contact within the Rent and Income Team who you can speak to about any queries or concerns about your rent.
+If we write to you about your rent account, we will explain clearly why we are writing, and will give you a named contact in the Rent and Income Team who you can speak to about any rent queries or concerns.

 We will send you a rent statement every 13 weeks that is easy to understand, and give you at least 28 days written notice about any changes to your rent or service charges.